 Dr. Barrett received his bachelors in Biology from Cal Poly, San Luis Obispo in 1997.
 He then received his doctorate of Veterinary Medicine from UC Davis in 2001 and has been working at Community Veterinary Clinic ever since.

-Dr. Barrett and his wife Tonia, a local photographer, are both from Turlock.
+He treats both small animals (dogs and cats) and exotic species (birds, reptiles, amphibians, rodents, rabbits, etc.) Dr. Barrett and his wife Tonia, a local photographer, are both from Turlock.
 They share their house with their son Grayson, their dog, two cats, two chinchillas, two birds, a bearded dragon, and several fish.

 Dr. Barrett is involved with teaching Vet Club for local children along with Dr. Santos and is an instructor at MJC teaching, Surgical and Dental Procedures.

 You can also visit Dr. Barrett at: www.turlockvet.com

 Dr. Lee is a Central Valley native, born and raised in Stockton.
 She earned her Bachelor’s degree in Biology from UCLA and then graduated from UC Davis School of Veterinary Medicine.
 She has been working at Monte Vista Small Animal Hospital with our dedicated and talented team ever since graduation.

 From a young age, Dr. Lee has always had a passion for science and animals.
 She loves her calling and strives to improve her skills to help her patients live longer, happier lives.
 During vet school, she spent time doing cancer research, volunteering at low-income spay and neuter clinics, and had the opportunity to travel to Honduras to provide veterinary care to under-served areas.
 Dr. Lee has an interest in soft tissue surgery and also minimally invasive diagnostic tools, undergoing additional hands-on training in the use of the endoscope.